 Credit: Nick Smith/Geograph

-The RSA Citizens’ Economic Council will be made up of a sample of the population selected to reflect the diversity of the UK.
-The events of 2016 have also demonstrated the vital importance of creating a more inclusive economy – so that no one is left behind, and diverse voices are heard.
-To achieve this, we have been on the road, running workshops across the UK to bring different voices in and open up dialogue on the economy.
+The RSA Citizens’ Economic Council was made up of a sample of the population selected to reflect the diversity of the UK.
+The events of 2016 demonstrated the vital importance of creating a more inclusive economy – so that no one is left behind, and diverse voices are heard.
+To achieve this, we set off on the road, running workshops across the UK to bring different voices in and open up dialogue on the economy.

-We have spoken to steelworkers, residents, care workers, school students, ethnic minority groups and LGBT individuals.
-We have run workshops alongside a variety of community groups including a debt advice agency and a housing association.
+We spoke to steelworkers, residents, care workers, school students, ethnic minority groups and LGBT individuals.
+We ran workshops alongside a variety of community groups including a debt advice agency and a housing association.